top of page

 We have been fascinated by its history as well as its scent - Lord Buddha for example, described it as the scent of Nirvana; the state of absolute freedom, quietude and ultimate happiness.
 We offer three different ways to enjoy this treasure.

-I. Oud Wood
+Burning Oud Wood

 Burning oud has been highly appreciated since ancient times in many civilisations around the world due to the cultural and religious significances.